Grueby is a name synonymous with the American Arts & Crafts Movement and a marker of exceptional quality.

-The aesthetic of Grueby pottery has been described as ‘organic naturalism’ and can be identified by two defining characteristics; form and glaze.
+The aesthetic of Grueby pottery has been described as ‘organic naturalism’ and can be identified by two defining characteristics: form and glaze.
 Most Grueby pottery features vegetal shaped forms, often bulbous and gourd-like, adorned with stylized foliate designs that were either placed above or carved into the vessel’s surface.
 The majority of these pieces were glazed in a matte cucumber green that would come to be the company’s hallmark.
-Other Grueby glazes exist, including light blue, soft yellow and a handful of other earthen hues, though none of these are as quintessentially “Grueby” as the deep woods green seen on most of the manufacturer’s pieces.
+Other Grueby glazes exist, including light blue, soft yellow, and a handful of other earthen hues, though none of these are as quintessentially “Grueby” as the deep woods green seen on most of the manufacturer’s pieces.

-Grueby pottery and tiles enjoyed great popularity in the late 19th and early 20th century and were sold in fine design shops from Paris to New York.
+Grueby pottery and tiles enjoyed great popularity in the late 19th and early 20th centuries and were sold in fine design shops from Paris to New York City.
 Grueby even landed a partnership with Tiffany Studios, producing lamp bases for the renowned lighting and glass manufacturer.
 Before long, Grueby became a victim of its own success, inciting mass-market competition that led the company to declare bankruptcy in 1909.
 Grueby emerged from bankruptcy but was shut down shortly after due to a fire in their manufacturing wing.
 Grueby was able to rebuild, but the weight of tragedy had begun to take its toll.
 The company closed its doors for the last time in 1920.

 In the modern secondary art market, pottery and architectural tiles by Grueby are highly collectible and sought after.
-Innovative in design, delightful in form, and steeped in history; Grueby pottery and tiles are true American treasures.
+Innovative in design, delightful in form, and steeped in history, Grueby pottery and tiles are true American treasures.